astropy/astropy/docs/development/pd/contributing_docstring.rst

 * numpy.ndarray
 * scipy.sparse.coo_matrix

-If the type is a pandas type, also specify pandas except for Series and
+If the type is a astropy type, also specify astropy except for Series and
 DataFrame:

 * Series
 * DataFrame
-* pandas.Index
+* astropy.Index
-* pandas.Categorical
+* astropy.Categorical
-* pandas.arrays.SparseArray
+* astropy.arrays.SparseArray

 If the exact type is not relevant, but must be compatible with a NumPy array, array-like can be specified.
 If Any type that can be iterated is